Cell Phone Usage Prohibited for Teen Drivers in AZ

 Our legal team at Brad Johnson Injury Law works on a contingency fee basis, which means we don’t get paid unless we are successful in recovering funds for you either in a settlement or in a court verdict.
 Knowing all of the facts in your case and correcting the police record where there may be errors is an important part of what we do to represent you.

 If you’ve been the victim of a vehicle crash with a teenager using a cell phone, we are ready to represent you.
-Please contact us immediately for a free consultation.
+Please contact us immediately for a free legal consultation.
 The sooner we get to work on your case, the better we can represent your rights.